Steps for Maintaining Instructional Continuity

 - Content – Create modules in order to add files and activities.
 Modules can be organized by weeks, chapters, topics, or types of instructional materials.
 Organized content modules will help students follow an easy path through your instructional materials and be assessed on learning outcomes.
 For example, each week you can assign a textbook reading, post videos, provide discussion topics, and have students take a quiz or submit a file to an assignment folder.

 - Record Lectures – You may create short videos to reassure your students you are there for them.
 We have a lecture capture tool that is user-friendly, secure, and provides a streaming service that is quick for recording, loading, and viewing.
 This is a good way to narrate PowerPoint slides for lectures; however, be sure to break up your topics into videos lasting 7 minutes or less to keep the students' interest and make captioning more manageable.
 All videos must be captioned.
-See Make Video Accessible and Accessibility at Lone Star College.
+See Add Captions to Yuja Videos and Accessibility at Lone Star College.

 - Video Conferences – You may want to meet with your students in real time via Webex.